NATO Meets After Turkey Says Russian-Backed Force Killed 33 Troops In Syria

 Turkish President Recep Tayyip Erdogan spoke with Russian President Vladimir Putin by phone on Friday, in a conversation that the Kremlin says included a "substantive exchange of views" on Syria and an agreement to improve coordination between Russia's and Turkey's defense ministries.

-"The two leaders have a thorny relationship," NPR's Lucian Kim reports from Moscow.
+"The two leaders have a thorny relationship," Kim reports from Moscow.
 "Putin has sold Erdogan an advanced air defense system and last month opened a natural-gas pipeline from Russia.
 But in 2015, Russia nearly went to war after Turkey shot down a Russian fighter plane."

 In Friday's phone call, Putin and Erdogan agreed to look at the possibility of "soon holding a meeting at the highest level," the Kremlin says.